 PW [00:00:25] I was born in Vernon Jubilee Hospital, but I never lived in Vernon.
 My family lived on a farm in Trinity Valley, which is just outside of Enderby, B.C.
-I lived there for the first two years of my life until 1955, when my family moved to North Van.
+I lived there for the first two years of my life until 1955, when my family moved to North Van (North Vancouver).
 My mother was born and raised in Vancouver, and I think basically there was an opportunity to move to North Van and that's what we did.
-Pretty uneventful childhood, I have to say.
-And in terms of union influences in the family, Mum, there wasn't a strong trade union background, but my dad did actually go to union meetings.
-He had started off working as a labourer in North Van, and then he was hired by the Vancouver Parks Board and he was a member of CUPE.
+Pretty uneventful childhood, I have to say, and in terms of union influences in the family, there wasn't a strong trade union background, but my dad did actually go to union meetings.
+He had started off working as a labourer in North Van, and then he was hired by the Vancouver Parks Board and he was a member of CUPE (Canadian Union of Public Employees).
 So I do recall him going to union meetings and then he was in the Foreman's Association.
-Yeah.

-PW [00:01:30] And my mother was a nurse.
-And of course in those days there wasn't a Nurses' Union at all.
+PW [00:01:31] So, and my mother was a nurse, and of course in those days there wasn't a Nurses' Union at all.
 And she didn't work, she never worked full time.
 She worked mostly casual, nearly all of her career.
-From time to time, I think she worked a bit more, but.
-But mostly casual.
-I'll tell you an interesting story, though, because it went, North Van was a very working class neighbourhood.
-And when I was in, I went to Ridgeway Elementary and I believe it was grade one.
-I had this tiny little elderly teacher who said to the class, "not if you go to university.'
-She said, 'When you go to university."
-And that's always stuck with me because it was quite rare at the time.
+From time to time, I think she worked a bit more, but mostly casual.
+I'll tell you an interesting story, though, because North Van was a very working-class neighbourhood.
+I went to Ridgeway Elementary and I believe it was grade one.
+I had this tiny little elderly teacher who said to the class, "Not if you go to university," she said, "When you go to university."
+That's always stuck with me because it was quite rare at the time.
 So I went through the school system.
 I graduated from Argyle and I went to Simon Fraser University.
-And it's interesting because, even at the time.
-I selected Simon Fraser because it had guite a reputation for being more radical.
-It started off being guite radical, no longer the case, but it was at the time and there were a lot of, it was interesting because there were a lot of draft dodgers that were there from the US and some of my friends.
-This led me to understand about how wonderful it is to have a public health care system because some of my friends from the US had, were still paying.
+It's interesting because, even at the time, I selected Simon Fraser because it had guite a reputation for a more rad-it started off being guite radical. no longer the case, but it was at the time and there were a lot of, it was interesting because there were a lot of draft dodgers that were there from the US and some of my friends, this led me to understand about how wonderful it is to have a public health care system because some of my friends from the US had, were still paying.
 They were young, my age, and they were paying huge debts off because of like having an accident or something.
 So Simon Fraser was an interesting opportunity.
 When I first started, though, I didn't know what I really wanted to do.
-I was a bit of a rebel and I thought I, even though I'd appreciated and really liked caring for people, I just couldn't stomach the thought of doing the same thing as my mother.
-So I went to term and I thought, What am I doing here?
+I was a bit of a rebel and I thought, even though I appreciated and really liked caring for people, I just couldn't stomach the thought of doing the same thing as my mother.
+So I went a term and I thought, "What am I doing here?
 I don't know.
-I'm direction, I don't have a direction.
-So I took a term off and I worked in the purchasing department at SFU and that's when I decided "Oh, I better go back and get, get my".
+I'm direction, I don't have a direction."
+So I took a term off and I worked in the purchasing department at SFU and that's when I decided "Oh, I better go back and get my-"